Life beyond Fritz: On the detachment of electrolytic bubbles: RESULTS AND DISCUSSION

 \subsection{Pinned Bubble Detachment}

 As shown in \hyperref[{fig:setup_exp_images}]{Figure \ref{fig:setup_exp_images}}b, it is not possible to obtain contact line information of pinned bubbles with our optical configuration.
-However, we can estimate $R_{cont}$ based on the optical measurement of the detachment radius of the pinned bubbles ($R_{cav}$) using equation (\ref{eq:cav_det}).
-The results in \hyperref[{fig:cav_det}]{Figure \ref{fig:cav_det}} show a large spread, consisting of more than three orders of magnitude.
+However, we can estimate $R_{cont}$ based on the optical measurement of the detachment radius of the pinned bubbles ($R_{cav}$) using equation (\ref{eq:cav_det}), to provide an estimate on the size range of the pinning sites.
+The results in \hyperref[{fig:cav_det}]{Figure \ref{fig:cav_det}} show a large spread, consisting of more than three orders of magnitude, but no noticeable dependence on the electrolyte concentration.
 Even for the largest estimates, $R_{cont}$ is of comparable order to the image resolution, which is why the contact line cannot be resolved for the pinned bubbles.